xvisox/allezon/README.md

 - `JUnit` -- to run tests
 - `RestAssured` -- to test if the API endpoints work as expected

-To run the tests, simply execute the following command in the `allezon-backend` or `allezon-aggreagator` directory:
+To run the tests, simply execute the following command in the `allezon-backend` or `allezon-aggregator` directory:

 ```bash
 mvn clean verify